-- 3.4 There are several exceptions to the contracting rule as it applies to candidates. - 3.5 You will not be disqualified from standing for election or appointment if any of the following situations apply: - Your obligations in relation to the contract have all been performed before the election or appointment, and the amount to be paid by the local authority has been fixed.
-It does not matter whether the amount has been paid, as long as the amount has been fixed. - Your obligations under the contract have not all been performed before the election or appointment, but the amount to be paid by the local authority is already fixed (subject to amendments and additions as allowed for in the contract).
-It does not matter whether the amount has been paid, as long as the amount has been fixed. - Your obligations under the contract have not all been performed before the election or appointment, but: - the term of the contract is 12 months or less; or - you relinquish the contract (with the local authority's consent) within a month of becoming a member and before you start to act as a member.
+- 2.51 Certain types of contracts will not disqualify a candidate from election or appointment.
+A candidate who has a contract that falls within any of the following categories will not be disqualified: - before the election or appointment, all of the candidate's obligations in respect of the contract have been performed and the amount to be paid by the authority has been fixed (whether or not it has been paid); or - although the candidate's obligations under the contract have not been performed before the election or appointment, the amount to be paid by the authority is already fixed (subject to amendments and additions as allowed for in the contract), whether or not it has been paid; or - although the candidate's obligations under the contract have not been performed before the election or appointment, either:

+- the contract's duration does not exceed 12 months; or - the contract is relinquished (with the authority's consent) within a month of the candidate becoming a member and before they starts to act as a member. - 2.52 We cannot give prior or retrospective approval for contracts between a candidate and an authority.
+Therefore, if you are a candidate and are interested or concerned in current contracts with the authority that exceed \$25,000 prior to the election, you cannot be elected unless you either fall within one of the exceptions in the Act or cease to be concerned or interested in the contract.